MCRed2024/PROXY/README.md

-# The passcode-protected version of ultraviolet.
+# The passcode-protected version of Ultraviolet.